-Almost all of the world’s diamonds have some kind of inclusion present within.
-The GIA diamond clarity grading system, the world’s premier diamond grading nonprofit, measures the visibility of these characteristics by an expert under 10x magnification.
-Specific attributes of any inclusion such as size, type and location on a diamond are considered when assigning a clarity grade.
-Inclusions are graded on a scale that rates them from flawless (FL) through included-3 (I3).
+Almost all of the world’s diamonds have some kind of inclusion within.
+The diamond clarity grading system of the Gemological Institute of America, the world’s premier diamond grading nonprofit, measures the visibility of these characteristics under 10x magnification.
+Specific attributes of inclusions, such as size, type, and location within the stone, are considered when assigning a clarity grade on a scale that rates diamonds from Flawless (FL) through Included-3 (I3).

 A GUIDE TO THE CLARITY OF A DIAMOND